cs-parttime-2020-fall/210126-project-two-TiarraWashington/README.md

 ### Student Defined Requirements

 *List the requirements/steps here based on the content section above.
-Include as many detailed/specific items as you feel are necessary* create three elements/placeholders in grid display create buttons for elements/placeholdet for player 1 and 2 name and update score click player to start placeholder use bootstrap to style player buttons
+Include as many detailed/specific items as you feel are necessary*
+- create three elements/placeholders in grid display
+- create buttons for elements/placeholdet for player 1 and 2 name and update score
+- grid displayer for all elements nested in the container div
+- click player to start placeholder
+- use bootstrap to style player buttons
+- id to container element to select grid row and column

-// reference requiremt instructions to complete assignment When a button is clicked in either player element the score of that element should increase by one.
+When a button is clicked in either player element the score of that element should increase by one.
  The player listed in the lead should change as one player's score is higher than the other.
  If players have the same score "TIE" should be displayed in place of a player name.
 When either player reaches the number 10 the player in the lead should be alerted in the browsers and scores should clear, restarting the game.